supershaneski/react-tailwindcss-storybook-sample/README.md

 # Objective

 I wanted to test using TailwindCSS in making components.
-Although there is a steep learning curve in using TailwindCSS, it looks very promising if you want to make all your components from sratch.
+Although there is a steep learning curve in using TailwindCSS, it looks very promising if you want to make all your components from scratch.

 ## Available Scripts